 Medik8 DermaDart (review of deceptive advertizing)

 We can prove that Medik8′s DermaDart dermaneedling device is marketed with false specifications and that it, being a rebranded DermaJet, very likely still has major construction flaws because it is designed and manufactured by the same incompetent, fraudulent Turkish company that scammed us with that DermaJet of theirs, the DermaDart’s identical-looking and identical-working twin.
-The DermaJet had a near-100% failure rate.
+The DermaJet had a near-100% failure rate and we lost 70000 dollars due to this faulty DermaDart predecessor.
 Medik8′s key claims about the DermaDart’s specifications, properties and performance are false and we will demonstrate why.

 Don’t buy a DermaDart – its specs are fake